munificent/craftinginterpreters/book/statements-and-state.md

 where it's not clear what whether they intend their assignment to create a new variable or reuse a surrounding one.

-Given that, I generally prefer explicitly declaring variables, which is why Lox does.
+So I prefer explicitly declaring variables, which is why Lox requires it.

 </div>